gregorlarson/safemail/README.md

    - For example, if the Member purchases their email, then there is a billing relationship that the email Provider can use to assure identity.
    - If the email address is associated with the Members residential internet service, then there may also be local offices and support staff who can assure identity.
    - If the email address is provided incendental to employment or membership in another organization, then there are IT staff who will help assure the identity of the person with that address.
+   - If the email address is associated with their Domain registrar or Hosting provider, there are other systems, billing arragements and staff who can assure identity, however, there are a number of risks here.

 ### The Bad
+Many (if not most) users do not have a really close relationship with their personal email provider.
+End-users are enticed to choose free email providers that provide portability, high-availability, good user-experiece and very high storage limits.
+The big free providers in North America are Google, Microsoft, Apple and Yahoo.
+There are a number of smaller providers as well.
+### Authentication Chains

+#### Accessing and Forwarding Email
+Users will often want their email forwarded to an email facility and device that is convenient to them.
+This raises the primary security contradiction with email.
+The user wants fast easy access to their email, and, we actually want them to have the fast, easy access if we need them to be informed and take actions.
 ### The Ugly

 # Using Safemail
 This utility can be used with a local delivery agent (LDA) like postfix or procmail to process the contents of an email message in order to remove attachments, html sections and message text that presents a security risk.
 ## Obcuring Codes and URLs
 Safemil can obscure things like one-time-passwords (OTP), email verification links or account recovery and password reset links.
 What this means is that the email can then be forwarded to a less secure device or individual who may read the message but not be expected to handle all the security considerations associated with an email address.
+## Retaining Useful Text in the Message
+## HTML E-Mail
+## Mutli-part (MIME) email
+## Encoded Email (Base32/Base64)
 ## Limiting Message Size and Content Type
 ## Message Header Manipulations
 ### Redirecting
 ### Redirecting with Addresses Removed